dotnet-websharper/docs/v3.x/fsharp/WS4UpdateGuide.md

 * TypeScript definition output (was outdated and under-tested)
 * `WebSharper.Warp` has not been released yet for WS4 (compiling from `ReflectedDefinition`s in FSI)
 * Clean does not remove unpacked code

+### UI.Next Changes

+* all elementAttr and element functions have been replaced, please now use the element function and pass an extra empty list for the attributes, or replace elementAttr with element (element being the name of the function, for example `div` or `p`)
+* templates that used the special `data-` prefixed attributes should replace them to use `ws-` prefix instead
+* instanciation of templates should be done with constructor instead of `.Doc` and passing values in chained method calls, and suffixed with a final call to `.Doc()`